Washington Color School

-About
+Overview

 The Washington Color School, a visual art movement, describes a form of image making concerned primarily with color field painting, a form of non-objective or non-representational art that explored ways to use large solid areas of paint.

 The Washington Color School artists painted largely non-representational works, and were central to the larger color field movement.
 Though not generally considered abstract expressionists due to the orderliness of their works and differing motivating philosophies, many parallels can be drawn between the Washington Color School and the abstract expressionists.
 Minimally, the use of stripes, washes, and fields of single colors of paint on canvas were common to most artists in both groups.
 A common technique used in the Washington Color School was "soak staining" or just "staining", in which the artist would pour a thinned painting medium onto canvas and let it sit over time.
 The result would be a stain in the canvas with no visible traces of conventional application, such as brush strokes.

 History

 Greenberg, Louis and Noland

 In 1954, art critic Clement Greenberg introduced Morris Louis to painter Helen Frankenthaler, who was working in as a, "proto–color field painter".
 Her painting, Mountains and Sea (1952) had an impact on Louis and many other painters in Washington, D.C., and they borrowed Frankenthaler's process of staining raw canvas with color.

 In 1960, Clement Greenberg wrote in Art International magazine about the two local Washington, D.C., artists, Morris Louis and Kenneth Noland.
-In his writing he labeled them as, "color painters".
+In his writing he labeled them as "color painters".